mianhamidadv-hue/EmailScraperValidatorAutomator/replit.md

 ## Overview

-This is a Python-based web application built with Streamlit that provides comprehensive email scraping and validation capabilities.
-The application allows users to extract email addresses from websites and validate them using multiple verification methods including format validation, DNS checking, and SMTP verification.
+This is a Python-based web application built with Streamlit that provides comprehensive email scraping and validation capabilities with bulk processing support.
+The application allows users to extract email addresses from websites, import large email lists (up to 1000 emails), and validate them using a 4-stage verification process including format validation, blacklist checking, DNS verification, and SMTP testing.

 ## User Preferences